tombeckenham/tombeckenham/README.md

 - Experienced full-stack engineer specializing in TypeScript, React, and Node.js.
 - Solid background in both fintech and cryptocurrency.
 - Product leader and ex-founder, having run multiple projects and businesses.
-- I typically work in Next.js for full-stack projects and have extensive experience building Chrome extensions, Crypto Wallets, and integrations.

 ## My work